ParkJiHwan22/ParkJiHwan22/README.md

 ---
 <p> ✔ Hello!
 I am Jihwan, and I graduated with a major in Environmental Horticulture🌱. </p>
-<p> ✔I am currently working to become a financial backend developer💸. </p>
+<p> ✔I am currently working to become a Financial Backend Developer💸. </p>
 </p>

 ---